Texas Education Freedom Account (TEFA)

 Frequently Asked Questions

+After these priority groups are served, any remaining accounts are available to other eligible applications.
 This program is open to new families AND current families at SACS.